 - The presence of reversible systolic regional wall motion abnormalities are characteristic of CHD.
 Where angiogram might give you an indication of the level of obstruction of the coronary vessels, echo can give an indication of the existing heart damage (either due to ischaema or infarct).

-- This is an alternative to ETT (exercise tolerance testing) – but is not used as often
+- Stress echo is an alternative to ETT (exercise tolerance testing) – and is typically more sensitive and specific, although typically less sensitive than CT coronary angiogram

 Uses of echo